Loading your workspace

 Browse the most useful answers by topic, or ask a question in plain language.

-Follow the main flow in order: choose where the crypto activity is held, add a read-only API connection or upload CSV files, import the activity, review anything flagged, generate the report, then download it and submit through SARS eFiling.
+Follow the main flow in order: choose where the crypto activity is held, add a read-only API connection or upload CSV files, import the activity, review anything flagged, generate a reviewable draft report, then download the package for your records or practitioner.

 Use Connect accounts to save the exchange or source first.
 For custodial exchanges, the normal path is read-only API access or CSV upload.
 You can save the source now and finish the setup later if needed.